 Day treatment is a one to two-year program for children who, because of their mental health concerns, are unable to be successful in a regular classroom.
 Working in partnership with M.F.
-McHugh Schools, Crossroads operates five classrooms at Frank Ryan Catholic Intermediate School.
+McHugh Schools, Crossroads operates eight classrooms at St. Luke School in Ottawa.
 The day treatment team provides a combination of education and mental health treatment, so children can build skills that will help them return to — and thrive at — their community school.

 Depending on the child’s needs, we will work with them to develop social skills, self-regulation skills, and problem-solving skills.
 We may also provide more intensive treatment for serious anxiety and other mental health problems.

 Crossroads believes in child-and-family-centered care.
 Because families are critical to their child’s success, parents/caregivers are valued partners in all aspects of their child’s care.
 Parents/caregivers participate in setting goals and developing treatment plans.
 At times, parent/caregiver skill training or family therapy may be offered in combination with day treatment programming.

 Accessing day treatment at Crossroads